Download Our eGuide: 3 Key Benefits of Outsourcing HR

 Health insurance is the 800-pound gorilla that employers must pay for.
 But in a time when employees need more support than ever, there are other ways to care for your team without breaking the bank.

-Operating in today’s employer environment means there’s a ton of busy work.
+Operating in today’s employer environment means there’s a ton of busywork.
 The amount of administrative work could be costing you.
 Proper enrollment and the legal requirements of benefits can be time-consuming.
 Take advantage of any chance to automate your benefit offerings.
-Many health insurance and 401(K) providers provide platforms and resources for employees to enroll and make changes so you don’t have to.
+Many health insurances and 401(K) providers provide platforms and resources for employees to enroll and make changes so you don’t have to.

 If that’s not enough, consider outsourcing your benefit offerings and management to an HR partner.
 We can leverage buying power to negotiate with healthcare providers.
 And as a result, we can offer premiums well below market averages.
 Further, we’ll manage the administration of your benefits so you can focus on running your business.